-It isn’t easy to navigate the Medicare system, but it is important that patients start this process as early as possible to minimize the impact that ALS can have on their finances.
+It isn’t easy to navigate the Medicare system, but it’s important that people living with ALS start this process as early as possible to minimize the impact the disease can have on their finances.

 What you need to know about signing up for Medicare:

 - To sign up for Medicare, a patient must first qualify for Social Security Disability Insurance (SSDI) and receive benefits.

-The standard 24-month waiting period is reduced to five months for ALS patients because the disease progresses so quickly.
+- The standard 24-month waiting period is reduced to five months for people diagnosed with ALS because the disease progresses so quickly.

-As soon as you receive SSDI benefits, you will receive Medicare coverage.
+- As soon as you receive SSDI benefits, you’ll receive Medicare coverage.

 - It can take up to five months for patients to be approved by Medicare and receive their Medicare card in the mail.